Lesson 60: Major Work Study, Part 4 — Performance and Recording

 Pepusch: Sonata in F major, Op.
 1 No. 1

-When you have recorded the complete Loeillet sonata, listened back without the score, and produced a three-item fix list — and the list is real, not aspirational — move on to Lesson 61, the start of the advanced track.
+When you have recorded the complete Loeillet sonata, listened back without the score, and produced a real three-item fix list, move on to Lesson 61.